AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### Limitations of the integration {#limitations-of-the-integration}

-* Adobe Launch integration for Dynamic Media viewers does not work in the AEM author node.
+* Experience Platform Launch integration for Dynamic Media viewers does not work in the AEM author node.
 You cannot see any tracking from a WCM page until it is published.
-* Adobe Launch integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
+* Experience Platform Launch integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
-* Adobe Launch integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
+* Experience Platform Launch integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
 * Support for video tracking is limited to "core playback" tracking only, as described in [Tracking Overview](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/track-av-playback/track-core-overview.html#player-events).
 In particular, QoS, Ads, Chapter/Segments, or Errors tracking is not supported.
 * Storage Duration configuration for Data Elements is not supported for Data Elements using the *Dynamic Media Viewers* extension.
 Storage Duration must be set to **[!UICONTROL None]**.

 ### Use cases for the integration {#use-cases-for-the-integration}

-The primary use case for the integration with Adobe Launch are customers who use both AEM Assets and AEM Sites.
-In such scenarios, you can setup a standard integration between your AEM author node and Adobe Launch, then associate your Sites instance with the Adobe Launch property.
+The primary use case for the integration with Experience Platform Launch are customers who use both AEM Assets and AEM Sites.
+In such scenarios, you can setup a standard integration between your AEM author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
 After that, any Dynamic Media WCM component added to a Sites page will track data and events from viewers.

 See [About tracking Dynamic Media viewers in AEM Sites](https://wiki.corp.adobe.com/display/~oufimtse/Dynamic+Media+Viewers+integration+with+Adobe+Launch#DynamicMediaViewersintegrationwithAdobeLaunch-TrackingDynamicMediaViewersinAEMSites).

 A secondary use case that the integration supports are those customers who use AEM Assets only, or Dynamic Media Classic.
 In such cases, you obtain the embed code for your viewer and add it to the website page.
-Then, get the Adobe Launch library production URL from Adobe Launch and manually add it to the web page code.
+Then, get the Experience Platform Launch library production URL from Experience Platform Launch and manually add it to the web page code.

 See [About tracking Dynamic Media viewers using embed code](https://wiki.corp.adobe.com/display/~oufimtse/Dynamic+Media+Viewers+integration+with+Adobe+Launch#DynamicMediaViewersintegrationwithAdobeLaunch-TrackingDynamicMediaViewersusingEmbedcode).